 1. Get certified in payroll

 In any industry, the best way to establish your credentials is to be certified by a recognized professional body.
-For payroll specialists in the United States, that organization is the American Payroll Association, which offers two certificates:
+For payroll specialists in the United States, that organization is the American Payroll Association (APA), which offers two certificates:

 - Fundamental Payroll Certificate (FPC).
 A good place to start when building your career in a payroll department, the FPC affirms that you understand the key concepts of the field.
 Topics covered include labor laws, compliance, paycheck calculation, payroll administration, and audits.